Cebrail1053/Branching/README.md

 ## Git CheatSheet

-breif reference of various git commands
+breif reference of various git commands.
+Also practice with branching

 * `git init` - intialize the git repository
 * _git status_ - show state of local repository